jinesh777/jinesh777/README.md

 - 👋 Hi, I’m @jinesh777
 - 👀 I’m interested in ML DL Python and nodejs
-- 🌱 I’m currently learning DL
+- 🌱 I’m currently Working with DL projects
 - 💞️ I’m looking to collaborate on any good project
 - 📫 How to reach me 7353476789